-Here are descriptions of Lana's films and short trailers of the documentaries and links to view full versions.
+Here are descriptions of Lana's films, short trailers of the documentaries and links to view full versions.

 1973.
 54 min.

 This 1973 film shows Warhol, on camera, at his most talkative and in his inimitable style, discusses life, society, money and art.
 Revealing his uncanny instinct to pick up what's in the air, what's the pulse of things to come.

 Lively exchanges with Philip Johnson, Barbara Rose, as well as insights from friends, superstars and art world figures, give an unflinching look into the personality of Warhol and his art.

 In the forty years that Larry Rivers has been a prominent artist, jazz musician and recently and author, he has been know for his outspokenness, irreverence, and wit.
 Here Rivers is seen as a pivotal artist of this century.
 In his signature style, Rivers appropriates images of historically established masterpieces and transforms them according to his personal vision.
 The result is a bombastic display of his superb figurative technique.
 Interviewed in the the film are River’s dealer Pierre Levai, art historian and critic Sam Hunter, author Arnold Weinstein, his ex-wife Clarice, his children and Rivers himself.

 1992.
 56 min.